Contributions to the Theory of Asymptotically Sectional Hyperbolic Flows: Three-dimensional ASH attractors

-\begin{remark} Note that kinematic expansiveness is a weaker form of expansiveness, since it does not care about reparametrizations.
-For a more detailed discussion about properties of kinematic expansive flows we refer the reader to the work \cite{Ar1}. \end{remark} We explain why these results implies Theorem 2.5.
+\begin{remark} Note that kinematic expansiveness is a weaker form of expansiveness since it does not care about reparametrizations.
+For a more detailed discussion about the properties of kinematic expansive flows, we refer the reader to the work \cite{Ar1}. \end{remark} We explain why these results imply Theorem \ref{Entrexp}.